Updated: Dec 10, 2022

 Buying a large quantity of different spices all at the same time can get expensive, but so is buying chai tea at a coffeeshop!
 Homemade definitely saves money and is better for you.
 More nutrients (not just sugar and artificial flavors).
 Also, here's a fun frugal fact: did you know cinnamon sticks can be rinsed, dried again, and reused?
 And by roasting whole spices like coriander seeds, fenugreek, and fennel, you can get more aroma from less spice.

 5 years ago, I became a US citizen.
-I couldn't be more proud.
+I couldn't be prouder.
 I went to New York to see the Statue of Liberty for the first time.
 After a few days of wandering around the big city, we went to the Chelsea Market.
-What a joy it was for me; like a kid in a candy store.
+What a joy it was for me, like a kid in a candy store.
 I loved all the different types of foods.
-And of course the spice store was truly heaven for me.
+And of course, the spice store was truly heaven for me.
 I brought home half a suitcase of just spices!
 Here is one of my happy place pictures.

 What About the Spices in Chai?

 These two spices are powerful on their own but combining them really increases their power.
 Why?
 Turmeric contains curcumin.
 Black pepper contains piperine.
 When these two combine they tend to have a greater effect on inflammation, digestion, reducing pain, and fighting cancer.

 Ginger is my go-to spice.
 I love to have ginger tea before bed or with my meals because it helps with digestion.
 Ginger is rich in phytonutrients called gingerols, which are antioxidant, anti-inflammatory, anti-bacterial, antiviral, and anti-disease.